-which the studer s of physical and mental at has met competency social elements of occup (Student name) has completed y expectations to addressing the placement will sat ood that this isfy the fieldwork place sational Therapy educati ment requirement in the area of m CBFE-OT Competency Domain Competency Indicator Please check all that apply Practice Knowledge address psychological, elements of occupation on a day-to-day basis, and models to address es foundational OT knowledge to emotional and/or social n. uses professional frameworks psychological, emotional and/or apation (e.g. recovery model).
-Clinical Reasoning on a regular basis, uses professional judgement and clinical reasoning in decision making related to addressing the psychological, emotional and/or social elements of occupation.
-Facilitating Change Within A Practice Process assessments and inter- had the opportunity to carryout ventions that address the nal and/or social elements of Communication Student signature) l (Date) Preceptor signatur re) (Date) Fieldwork coordin ator signature) (Date)
+CBFE-OT Competency Domain Competency Indicator Please check all that apply Practice Knowledge -on a regular basis, uses foundational OT knowledge to address psychological, emotional and/or social elements of occupation. -on a day-to-day basis, uses professional frameworks and models to address psychological, emotional and/or social elements of occupation (e.g. recovery model).
+Clinical Reasoning -on a regular basis, uses professional judgement and clinical reasoning in decision making related to addressing the psychological, emotional and/or social elements of occupation.
+Facilitating Change Within A Practice Process -on a regular basis, has had the opportunity to carryout assessments and interventions that address the psychological, emotional and/or social elements of occupation.
+Communication -on a regular basis, has had the opportunity to interact with clients/patients with an emphasis on affect, mood, thoughts, feelings and/or emotions.

+(Student signature) (Date) (Preceptor signature) (Date) (Fieldwork coordinator signature) (Date)